 - be a college junior at the time of application

-- have a documented history of receiving need-based financial aid (see details in how to apply section below) during undergraduate years.
+- have a documented history of receiving need-based financial aid or proof that such aid would be awarded if merit aid were not given during undergraduate years.
 Evidence of meeting this criterion is based on a report from the institution’s financial aid officer

 - Mount Holyoke College may nominate one junior per year for consideration as a Beinecke Scholar

-Before pursuing the application, interested students should make sure they are receiving need-based financial aid or would receive it if not receiving a merit award, by contacting a Student Financial Services Specialist.
-Once a student learns she is eligible, she should make an appointment to meet with MHC’s National Fellowships Advisor (FA), Christine Overstreet early during the fall semester of her junior year (or sooner) to discuss her candidacy and receive guidance on preparing her application for submission to the Committee on Fellowships.
+Before pursuing the application, interested students should make sure they are receiving need-based financial aid or would receive it if not receiving a merit award, by contacting one of the Student Financial Services Specialists at Mount Holyoke.
+Students should also make an appointment with Christine Overstreet during the fall semester of junior year (or sooner) to discuss their candidacy and receive guidance on preparing the application for submission to the Committee on Fellowships.
 The Committee, made up of four faculty members and chaired by the Dean of Studies, reviews applications, interviews each candidate, and decides which candidate to nominate.
-The Mount Holyoke College nominee will then revise her materials as recommended, and submit them to the FA by the due date below.
-The Fellowships Senior Administrative Assistant, Marianne Taylor assists in all aspects of the application process and will mail the nominee’s materials to the Beinecke office by the deadline.
+The Mount Holyoke College nominee will then revise her materials as recommended, and submit them to Christine by the due date below.
+The Fellowships Senior Administrative Assistant, Marianne Taylorassists in all aspects of the application process and will mail the nominee’s materials to the Beinecke office by the deadline.

 - Financial Aid Data Sheet (must be completed by the Student Financial Services Specialist).